FutureMarkRwanda/BA_Notes/Networking/Wireless_Network_Configuration_Notes.md

 - Security features and support availability.
 - Licensing costs and admin expertise required.

-Scenario: A small business deploys Ubuntu Server as a NOS to manage file sharing and DHCP for its wireless network, leveraging its cost-effectiveness and flexibility.
+A small business deploys Ubuntu Server as a NOS to manage file sharing and DHCP for its wireless network, leveraging its cost-effectiveness and flexibility.